ubility-idp/ubility-idp/README.md

 ### Prerequisites

 - An Azure account with admin permissions
-- A virtual machine with a public ip address if you wish to use https
+- A virtual machine with a public ip address

 ### Installation